Nervous Night (album): Background

-Cash Box called the third single "Day by Day" a "straight ahead anthem-like track which chimes with a ringing chorus" that shows of The Hooters' "excellent use of dynamics and innate talent for penning hit songs full of melodic hooks."
-Billboard said that it has "hard-driving energy and muscular mandolins."

 Cash Box said that fourth single "Where Do the Children Go" was a "poignant ballad."

 1986 film

 An award-winning film starring The Hooters and directed by John Jopson, Nervous Night, was produced by Bell One Productions.
 Nervous Night was shot on 35mm film and intercuts two separate elements: a concert filmed at the Tower Theater outside Philadelphia, and a series of short films, each one starring a different band member.

 The VHS release by CBS/Fox Video did not contain the short films; however, portions of the shorts were included in the "Day By Day" music video.
 MTV aired the version with the short films in the summer of 1986 as part of their Feature Presentation series.

+Critical reception

+Upon the release of Nervous Nights, Billboard called the band an "upbeat, bright- sounding quintet" that would likely receive "strong radio support" from the album.
+Cashbox wrote that the album had "just the right combination of power pop melodic rock and moody British textures for the current rock radio temperament."

+Stereo Review characterized the album as "mainstream rock with occasional quirky touches", specifically citing the incorporation of mandolins and a melodica as a demonstration of this.
+They singled out their cover of "She Comes in Colors" as "surprisingly effective" and felt that most of the material and believed that they had "all the stylistic bases covered.
+They were more critical of the songwriting and the content of the original material, saying that the album "sounds as if the Hooters learned to write at Corporate Rock Extension School".